 The Nested Knowledge client application is served by an application server and hydrated by an API server; both of these servers run behind a load balancer.
 The API server communicates with the Search and ML backend services as well as the database.
 Certain functions of backend services communicate with external (public) APIs.
 The frontend servers, services, and database all run in a Virtual Private Cloud (VPC) for network isolation.
-The frontend load balancers are exposed to receive requests from the public internet.
+The frontend load balancers are exposed to receive requests from the public internet and are protected with a WAF using AWS's Core Ruleset.
 The client and server applications communicate with an external service, Auth0, for authentication; all communications with Auth0 are encrypted.